 After the boat was late in, we decided to skip the devil's background road to Durgano and as Mazatlan was meant to be going through a violent phase, we didn't stay and opted for Tepic instead.
 We took the toll road for the first 20 km only to find it dead boring and expensive (about $15 dollars for the 20 km), so we changed to the libres, the free ones.
 These were a bit slower, but definitely more fun.
 You spent half the day dodging pot-holes, and the other half trying to get past the slow trunks.
 Unlike Baja, the drivers were much slower, around 100kph, and they even looked before overtaking (most of the time)!

 After complaining about having no rain for 3 months, Chris finally got her wish granted and we got heavy rain as we rode the last 50 km into town.
 We hit Tepic fairly late and found a cheap motel.

-It was only when we left Tepic that we found out that there have been daily drug related violence.
+It was only when we left Tepic that we found out that there has been daily drug related violence.
 At least one assassination per day.
-We didn't see or hear anything, and happily mad our way out of town the next day.
+We didn't see or hear anything, and happily made our way out of town the next day.

 A lesser known tourist state San Luis is still friendly with well kept secrets

 Please look to the diary for updates, as we are over a month late with this update.

 While we had planned to ride to Durango and then across to the east before heading south, we changed our minds when the ferry was 2.5 hours late, and we realised we would not have sufficient day light.
 Instead, we headed to Tepic, which, unbeknown to us has an equally scary murder rate.
 Finally, we got some rain albeit we were unaware Chris's panniers were not waterproof and thus it would result in damp clothes for three days.
 From there we survived the 2nd largest city in Mexico (Guadaljarra) and headed north via Zacatecas to a little town Al picked from the map - Real de Catorce.